 From the day they join your list, you should in some way differentiate yourself.
 It could be by using a nickname, such as Mr./Mrs. Over-Deliverer.
 Or it could with your own brand.

 If you have another profession, you can use that as your hook.
-One client I have is a retired school teacher, but he still refers to himself that way even though it’s been years since he stepped inside a classroom.
+One client I have is a retired school teacher.
+He still refers to himself that way even though it’s been years since he stepped inside a classroom.
 Another marketer is known as being unorthodox (to say the least) and yet another is known for sharing videos that show off his crazy hair.

 These are all hooks or associations that make them stand apart in their subscriber’s minds from all the other marketers sending them emails.

-Employ some of these hard-fought lessons in your own marketing, and you’ll save yourself years of trial and error, and quickly get on the fast-track to higher profits in your affiliate marketing business.
+Employ some of these hard-fought lessons in your own marketing, and you’ll save yourself years of trial and error, and quickly get on the fast-track to being a profitable affiliate marketer.

 ~Wishing you success!